Successfully further educate digitally

 • What options do you have?

 You should answer all these questions to design the appropriate e-learning for you and your employees.
-In the following graphic, you can see the most important building blocks you need for the introduction of e-learning with a suitable learning platform in your own company:
+In the following graphic, you see the most important building blocks you need for the introduction of e-learning with a suitable learning platform in your own company:

 What companies need to start with E-Learning